zongyiliu/4_1_R_Course_JHU/2_R Programming/1_Week One Quiz.md

 # Question 1
 R was developed by statisticians working at
-* The University of Auckland (選這個, The R language was developed by Ross Ihaka and Robert Gentleman who were statisticians at the University of Auckland in New Zealand.)
+* The University of Auckland
 * Johns Hopkins University
 * StatSci
 * Insightful

+** Answer **: (選這個, The R language was developed by Ross Ihaka and Robert Gentleman who were statisticians at the University of Auckland in New Zealand.)